CarlosViniMSouza/journeyJS/markdown/tutorial-basic/useCase08-Asynchronous.md

 ## Async Await in JavaScript

-### "async and await make promises easier to write"
+### "`async` and `await` make promises easier to write"

-1. 'async' makes a function return a Promise
+1. `async` makes a function return a Promise

-2. 'await' makes a function wait for a Promise
+2. `await` makes a function wait for a Promise

-The keyword 'async' before a function makes the function return a promise:
+The keyword `async` before a function makes the function return a promise:

 ```javascript
 function returnMessageer(data) {